 I thought back to my youth (when shoveling snow was actually fun), growing up in the late '60s and early '70s in Hamden, Connecticut.
 The neighborhood that I lived in was a typical working-class one of the times.
-The houses were fairly close together and there were tons of kids from the tail end of the baby boom years.
-The group that I hung around with was very sports oriented, with a number of excellent athletes in a five block radius from my house.
+The houses were fairly close together, and there were tons of kids from the tail end of the baby boom years.
+The group that I hung around with was very sports-oriented, with a number of excellent athletes within a five-block radius from my house.

 My brother George and I lived on the imaginatively named First Street, Joe Lockery lived just around the corner on Dixwell Avenue.
 Dennis Lee and his younger brother Terry lived a block away on Second Street.
 George Barone lived two blocks further on Fourth Street, and Tom Ney lived just down the hill from George on Beaver Street.
 Just typing those names brings me back more than three decades.

-I guess all of us have a tendency to look back on our childhood as a golden time, especially as years go by and we get further away from it. rust me, not everything back then was wonderful.
-I grew up without a father in an era when divorce was rare, and was raised primarily by my grandparents.
-My grandmother had a heart of gold, my grandfather's was made of a somewhat cheaper metal.
+I guess all of us tend to look back on our childhood as a golden time, especially as years go by and we get further away from it.
+Trust me, not everything back then was wonderful.
+I grew up without a father in an era when divorce was rare and was raised primarily by my grandparents.
+My grandmother had a heart of gold; my grandfather's was made of a somewhat cheaper metal.
 Let's just say that he didn't treat my grandmother very well and was not happy to have kids around and leave it there.
 I really don't dwell on those things.

 What I remember most was the sports.
-The names I shared earlier were the core group of an after-school sports scene that went year round.
-There was basketball and street hockey in the winter and early spring, football -- either "touch" in the street or "tackle" on the grass -- in the fall, and sandlot baseball in the summer.
+The names I shared earlier were the core group of an after-school sports scene that went year-round.
+There were basketball and street hockey in the winter and early spring, football -- either "touch" in the street or "tackle" on the grass -- in the fall, and sandlot baseball in the summer.